waltonvictoria/galery/README.md

-# Picture Glery
+# Picture Gallery
-## A picture galery created with HTML, CSS, JavaScript
+## A picture gallery created with HTML, CSS, JavaScript